neuefische/wd-flipped-classroom-curriculum/sessions/html-and-the-web/html-and-the-web.md

 | `<header></header>`     | representing introductory content, typically a group of introductory or navigational aids                           |
 | `<footer></footer>`     | typically contains information about the author of the section, copyright data or links to related documents        |

-> 💡 You can find a comprehensive list of semantic html elements at the [MDN web docs](https://developer.mozilla.org/en-US/docs/Glossary/Semantics)
+> 💡 You can find a comprehensive list of semantic html elements in the [MDN web docs](https://developer.mozilla.org/en-US/docs/Glossary/Semantics)

 ### Nesting HTML elements

 In general, html elements can include other elements as shown above.
 This is used to group elements together in a meaningful way.
 The element containing the other elements is called the `parent element`, which contains one or more `child elements`.
-The following cases are typical examples where elements are nested:
+The following cases are typical examples of nested elements:

 - ```html
   <ul>